 What Are the Benefits of Implant Dentures?

 Unlike removable dentures, implant-supported dentures stay in the mouth.
 They also help support the surrounding bone and gum tissues.
-For this reason, implant-supported dentures offer many benefits, including:
+For this reason, implant-supported dentures offer many benefits:

-- Easier Biting and Chewing: Because removable dentures lay on the gums, they can make it hard to eat hard or crunchy foods.
+- Easier Biting and Chewing: Because removable dentures lie on the gums, they can make it hard to eat hard or crunchy foods.
 When you get traditional dentures, you may be restricted to eating softer foods.
-Implant dentures restore most of your natural bite function, so you can eat what you love with less restrictions.
+Implant dentures restore most of your natural bite function, so you can eat what you love with fewer restrictions.

 - Prevent Facial Sagging: When you lose a tooth, you also begin to lose your natural jaw bone.
 Without support from the teeth, your lower face can begin to sag.
 If you get implants, we will graft healthy bone to support the implants.
 The implant posts will continue to support this bone and maintain your face shape.